juhp/http-directory/README.md

 but since http directories are just html pages it can actually be used to list the links (href's) on any html webpage.

-See the haddock documentation for usage.
+See an [example](https://github.com/juhp/http-directory/blob/master/example/latest-ghc.hs) and the haddock documentation for usage.